Thursday 13 February 1941

 The Greek I and II Corps are combined into Epirus Army.
 Western Macedonia Army controls units to the north.

 Australian Prime Minister Robert Menzies, having broken his journey from Melbourne to London in Cairo, meets with British Middle East Commander General Archibald Wavell.
 Menzies observes (in his diary) that the general is "clearly contemplating the possibility of a Salonika (Greece) expedition."
-This seems to be news to Menzies of at most casual interest, as if Wavell has mentioned it only as side operation, not a major strategic initiative.
+This seems to be news to Menzies of at most casual interest as if Wavell has mentioned it only as side operation, not a major strategic initiative.

-The implication is that Menzies - the national leader of the Australian troops who have been carrying the brunt of the fighting during Operation Compass - has been kept "out of the loop" on the wrangling about whether to send Middle East troops to Greece.
+The implication is that Menzies - the national leader of the Australian troops now carrying the brunt of the fighting during Operation Compass - has been kept "out of the loop" on the wrangling about whether to send Middle East troops to Greece.
 Such moves are imminent, and RAF units already are being switched to Athens.
 This seems like something that the Prime Minister of Australia should be kept informed about, given that his troops are directly affected.
 However, it is the only reference in Menzies' entire diary about discussions with Wavell regarding any such "expedition."

 East African Campaign: Operation Composition begins.
-Fourteen Fairey Albacore from HMS Formidable sink 5723 ton Italian freighter Monacalieri at Massawa in Italian East Africa.
+Fourteen Fairey Albacore from HMS Formidable sink 5723-ton Italian freighter Monacalieri at Massawa in Italian East Africa.
 They also cause minor damage to several other ships.
 The RAF loses two Albacores, the six aircrew becoming POWs.

-This is the the first of several raids, the second on 21 February and the third on 1 March, all usually lumped under the "Operation Composition" codename (which technically only applies to this raid).
+This is the first of several raids, the second on 21 February and the third on 1 March, all usually lumped under the "Operation Composition" codename (which technically only applies to this raid).
 HMS Formidable is en route from Vice Admiral R. Leatham's East Indies Fleet to Alexandria to replace the damaged HMS Illustrious, but the crew has time on its hands because the Suez Canal remains closed due to Luftwaffe mining.

 At Keren, Eritrea, Lieutenant-General William Platt decides to pause his Indian troops' attacks on the Italian troops defending Dongolaas Gorge.
 He reduces his troop count in order to ease the supply situation by sending the 5th Indian Division back to the railhead at Kessala.
 The British begin assembling troops on all sides of Keren.
 It will take some time, however, for other forces to assemble and threaten Keren from the rear.
 Undeniably this has been an Italian defensive victory, but all it promises to do is buy some time, not stop the British offensive rolling through East Africa.